“This post may contain affiliate links. Please read my disclosure for more info.

 It may seem odd to declutter your living space as a way to reduce anxiety during an economic downturn.
 But there’s a reason, and it has nothing to do with cleanliness.

-The past few weeks, and for the next several months, we’ll be dealing with lots of uncertainty around us.
+2020 has introduced a lot of uncertainty around us.
 Everything from our job, to our health, transportation, schools, even our ability to get basic supplies.

 How often do you see scenes like this in your local grocery store: